The British Real Tennis Academy

-To improve the match play performance of the best young real tennis players in the country by bringing to bear the latest thinking and coaching in terms of tennis technique, tactics, sports psychology, biomechanics, and physical training.
+To improve match play performance of the best young real tennis players in the country, by bringing to bear the latest thinking and coaching in terms of tennis technique, tactics, sports psychology, biomechanics and physical training.

 To be a centre of excellence for the coaching and development of the best by applying to real tennis the same research, innovation and best practice that informs the coaching and development of elite players in the world's major sports.

 To provide a beacon of aspiration for all young players of real tennis.